-A final factor is the prestige of committees.
+A final factor is the institutional distribution of power in and across committees.
 Given that most legislative work takes place in committees, committee assignment directly shapes MPs' issue focus.
-However, not every committee is created equal, and some committees are more prestigious than others because of the topics they deal with, the allocated budget, or the opportunities for career advancement they offer.
+However, not every committee is created equal, and some committees are more prestigious and powerful than others because of the topics they deal with, the allocated budget, or the opportunities for career advancement they offer.
 This has important consequences.
 Prestigious committees will be higher in status, and we can expect that high status will lead to more discriminatory behavior (Sachdev & Bourhis, 1985).
 As a result, it has been demonstrated the so called "powerful" committees attract more male MEPs and support men's vertical mobility in the institution, in comparison to "less powerful" committees (Yordonva 2009, Dingler & Fortin-Rittberger 2022).
-In such committees we not only expect to find fewer women, but we also expect that gender stereotypes will be stronger and that gender differences in issue focus will be wider.
+In such committees we not only expect to find fewer women, but we also expect that gender stereotypes will be stronger and that gender differences in the baseline issue focus (H1) will be wider.
 The latter may be further reinforced by the fact that membership of these committees is more restricted and subject to party control, which will further increase gender differences in issue focus, with women MEPs asking more questions on soft issues and fewer questions on hard issues (see De Vet & Devroe 2022).
 Hence, we hypothesize that:

-H6: Gender differences in issue focus (with female MEPs asking more questions on soft issues and fewer questions on hard issues compared to male MEPs) are larger in prestigious committees and hard policy related [Note: H6 is not tested in this version of the paper-May 2023]
+H4: Gender differences in issue focus (with female MEPs asking more questions on soft issues and fewer questions on hard issues compared to male MEPs) are larger in powerful committees.